 Writer Zadie Smith posits that writing gives two chances—to live the original event and to relive through reflective nonfiction story.
 Living on Big Island Hawai'i gifts plenty thriving life, first, and next the blog story reveals.
 Like the paint brush on a blank canvas, once writing starts, I find, the reveals are unknown, writing as I go into mystery so discovery happens so prose builds.

-What adventure awaits this lesbian mom raising her mixed-race African American and Caucasian 13-year-old son?
-Into food, film, and family I delve via talk-storying, a suggestion that the circuitous often has purpose.
+What adventure awaits this lesbian mom raising her mixed-race African American and Caucasian 14-year-old son?
+Prior essays delve into food, film, and family topics via talk-storying, a suggestion that the circuitous often has purpose.
 Otherwise known as not all who wander are lost.
-We have a set home in Kapaau, next to Hawi, two villages in the Kohala region.
+So far we have had a set home in Kapaau, next to Hawi, two villages in the Kohala region.

-And I leave this gentle ask as the minimum donation for one year's reading essays on the blog.
-With little to no debt, usually—the essays built are how I earn my “living,” meaning a generous life happens inside the joy of frugal anyway, simply that finances help for sure.
-So, I cobble a “salary” together based on donations.
+With little to no debt, usually—the essays built are how I earn my “living,” meaning an enriched life happens inside the joy of frugal anyway, simply that finances gladly help.
+Living forward, I cobble a “salary” together based on collaborations.
 Whatever you gift is helpful abundance so mahalo nui loa for all generosity!

 Mauna Kea began forming when lava spouted from the ocean floor one million years ago; over 800,000 years she took shape arriving to 32,700 feet tall.
 Many island energy lines emanate from her center and at the peak is earth’s clearest telescopic view of the space universes.